noisyboiler/wampy/README.md

     $ export WAMPY_ASYNC_NAME=gevent

+Gevent is officially supported bu eventlet no longer is, sorry.

 Async.io would require a complete re-write, and if you're already using the standard library and want to use **wampy** that is *not* a problem - just roll with the default gevent - as the two event loops can run side